 Joint oral statement to Human Rights Council on Belarus

-On 24 September, Lawyers for Lawyers, the International Bar Association’s Human Rights Institute and Lawyers’ Rights Watch Canada delivered an oral statement during the interactive dialogue on the interim oral update of OHCHR on the situation of human rights in Belarus.
-The dialogue took place during the 48th session of the UN Human Rights Council.
+On 28 June, Lawyers for Lawyers, the International Bar Association’s Human Rights Institute and Lawyers’ Rights Watch Canada delivered an oral statement on Belarus during the interactive dialogue with the Special Rapporteur on the situation of human rights in Belarus.
+The interactive dialogue took place during the 50th session of the United Nations Human Rights Council.

 The statement reads as follows:

-This Council must take all possible actions to ensure accountability for abuses and prevent further deterioration of the situation, and to ensure the renewal the mandate of the Special Rapporteur.
+We urge this Council to take all possible actions to ensure accountability for abuses and to prevent further deterioration of the situation, and to ensure the renewal the mandate of the Special Rapporteur.